imjord/MERN-Game-Library/README.md

-  I created this projected to learn react, passport, and mongodb.
-I like video games so i decided to make an online library. (not very many games you can add but maybe ill add more in the future!).
+  I created this project to better learn react, passport, node and mongodb!